PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Workplans.md

 ---
 # Workplans

-A [Workplan](xref:Moryx.Workflows.IWorkplan) is the definition of the production flow of a product how it should be produced at a machine and which steps must be executed and in which order.
+A `Workplan` is the definition of the production flow of a product how it should be produced at a machine and which steps must be executed and in which order.
 Therefore it contains a list of steps and connectors.
 The diagram is a model on its own.
 The workflow control model does not contain any information of a diagram.

+See the documentation in the [MORYX-Platform GitHub Repository](https://github.com/PHOENIXCONTACT/MORYX-Platform) to get more detailed information about Workplan, Step and Connector interface.

 ## Workplan Step

-A [workplan step](xref:Moryx.Workflows.IWorkplanStep) is basically the Task which must be implemented in an application to define the needed step in the production.
+A `workplan step` is basically the Task which must be implemented in an application to define the needed step in the production.
 The task will create the corresponding activity during the processing of the workplan.

 ## Connector

-A [connector](xref:Moryx.Workflows.IConnector) is the connection between two steps to define the possible paths from the start of the workplan over the used tasks until an endpoint is reached.
+A `connector` is the connection between two steps to define the possible paths from the start of the workplan over the used tasks until an endpoint is reached.

 ## Meta-Model

 - An activity is the base type for all kinds of activities.
 An Activity is executed by a resource.
 An activity references the process it belongs to.
 - An activity can have one or more aspects.
 - A production activity represents the execution of a production step.
-- An production activity can have access to the data of a product.
+- A production activity can have access to the data of a product.
 - A process step can have a material which is available for production.
 If no material is given, the production activity provides some material, e.g. the worker puts some material on a WPC.
 - A process is a series of activities.
 - A production process contains a reference to the data of the workpiece the process is physically working on.